Breaking news

 Exploring the Frontiers of Marketing: Key Insights from the EDHEC Impactful Consumer Research Workshop

 The 2024 Impactful Consumer Research Workshop offered, on September 25, a full day of presentations on groundbreaking research in marketing, on the initiative of EDHEC and its Marketing Department.
-Twice a year, on the Lille campus, international researchers and doctoral students are immersed in lively discussions around presentations by leading researchers in their respective marketing fields.
+Twice a year, on the Lille campus, international researchers and doctoral students are immersed in lively discussions around presentations by leading scholars in their respective marketing fields.
 Together, they covered a wide range of topics on the latest trends shaping consumer behavior, from the subtle power of language to the disruptive role of AI.
 The discussions highlighted the complexity of modern marketing challenges and the ongoing evolution of strategies to meet them.
 A look back at an exciting day.

 Reading time :